StevenTimotheus/StevenTimotheus/readme.md

 ## 2024 Challenges
 ### September
-Participating in the PyData 2024 Challenge, you can read about it in [this blogpost](https://technology.amis.nl/machine-learning/mastering-realtime-data-how-i-topped-the-leaderboard-at-pydata/).
+Participated in the PyData 2024 Challenge, you can read about it in [this blogpost](https://technology.amis.nl/machine-learning/mastering-realtime-data-how-i-topped-the-leaderboard-at-pydata/).

 ### December
 Participating in advent of code ~~writing without using any python (best way to learn rust).~~ writing python and afterwards trying to create a rust implementation, it seems I still suck at writing rust (fast).